redwoodjs/redwoodjs-com-archive/TUTORIAL2.md

 ![image](https://user-images.githubusercontent.com/300/101226249-ba88ba00-3648-11eb-8e83-7b4d17822442.png)

-Be sure to accept the invite for your new user and set a password so that you can actually log in as them.
+Be sure to accept the invite for your new user and set a password so that you can actually log in as them (if you haven't deployed yet you'll need to copy the `invite_token` from the URL and use it on your local dev web server, as described [here](/tutorial/authentication#accepting-invites)).

 If all went well, you should be able to log in as either user with no change in the functionality between them—both can access http://localhost:8910/admin/posts Log in as your moderator user and go there now so we can verify that we get booted out once we add some authorization rules.